About this Degree

 The Mathematics major at the University of Georgia is demanding yet versatile.
 The skills emphasized by this major include problem solving and analysis, mathematical modeling, and abstract conceptual thinking.
 The importance of these skills is recognized in the variety of career opportunities available to the mathematics major.
 The mathematics major is sometimes used as a stepping stone to professional schools such as law, business, or medicine; it can lead to applied careers in actuarial sciences, computer modeling and applications, and optimization and control theory; it can lead to academic positions, from high school teacher to college professor.
 Mathematics classes are generally small, offering students a great amount of personal attention.
 An active Math Club offers students opportunities to interact with each other, graduate students, and faculty.

-The Double Dawgs B.S./M.A. program is a joint degree program expected to take 5 years.
-It has stricter requirements than the usual math major, moving students directly into graduate level course work during their 3rd and 4th years of study, and adding (usually) a 5th year of 8000-level course work.
+The Double Dawgs B.S./Masters' programs are joint degree programs expected to take 5 years.
+Each has stricter requirements than the usual math major, moving students directly into graduate level course work during their 3rd and 4th years of study, and adding (usually) a 5th year of graduate-level course work.

 B.S. in Mathematics with an Area of Emphasis in Applied Mathematics